yunweiliang/yunweiliang.github.io/_posts/2020-08-04-on-competitive-engineering-in-seattle.markdown

 I decided to build a web app because a website has a wider reach than mobile apps, especially at its beginning with a small audience.
 I got inspiration from simply-designed web apps such as Kahoot, Tinder, and Uber.
 I kept in mind to implement only **one robust** main feature that characrizes this project before distracting myself with stretch goals.
 It also helps to keep the user interface clean and easy-to-follow.

+I decided to use the Angular Framework because I recently learned it at a hackathon and look forward to exploring it further in building a web app.
+I am choosing Firestore to keep a scalable database of the information outlined in the classes below.

 ### Front End
 [prototype in progress](https://www.figma.com/proto/y1203BjQzYBTxTdXYUfkvM/Peas-in-a-Book-Pod?node-id=22%3A0&scaling=scale-down)

 [figma wireframe](https://www.figma.com/file/y1203BjQzYBTxTdXYUfkvM/Peas-in-a-Book-Pod?node-id=0%3A1)

 ### Backend
-I decided to use the Angular Framework because I recently learned it at a hackathon and look forward to exploring it further in building a web app.

 ```
 class Reader {
     String uid;